 The purpose of this course is to teach you personal, relational, and leadership skills so that you may realize more of your potential.
-This course will help grow you to be more of who you were meant to be by teaching the principles that are foundational to success both inside and outside of the classroom. \This course is different than the MS offering
+This course will help grow you to be more of who you were meant to be by teaching the principles that are foundational to success both inside and outside of the classroom.

+This course is different from the middle school offering.